 If a bug in your Android or iOS app causes a client to lose money, you could face a lawsuit.
-Mobile app developer insurance protects against legal costs over code errors, missed deadlines, and other accidents.
+Mobile app developer insurance protects against legal costs over code errors, missed deadlines, and intellectual property (IP) claims.
 It also guards against risks like property damage, data breaches, and injuries.

 Insureon helps application developers find small business insurance that matches your unique risks.